Coagh: Sport

-Demography
+The local association football club, Coagh United, plays in the NIFL Premier Intermediate League.

+Demographics

-19th century population
+19th century

 The population of the village increased slightly overall during the 19th century:

-21st century population
+21st century

-Coagh is classified as a small village or hamlet by the NI Statistics and Research Agency (NISRA) (i.e. with population between 500 and 1,000 people).
-On Census day (29 April 2001) there were 545 people living in Coagh.
+Coagh is classified as a small village or hamlet by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with population between 500 and 1,000 people).
+On census day in 2001, 29 April 2001, there were 545 people living in Coagh.
 Of these: